alookatommorow/weather-app/README.md

 ## Notes

-Rails caching is turned off my default in development mode.
+Rails caching is turned off by default in development mode.
 To toggle chaching in development run `rails dev:cache`.